CDCgov/data-exchange-messages/reports/README.md

 # Validation
 The PS API will perform the following workflow for validation.
-1. Open the report content as JSON and attempt to read both the `schema_name` and `schema_version` fields.
-If the content is not JSON, malformed JSON or either of these fields are missing or empty, the entire report will be rejected.
+1. Open the report content as JSON and attempt to read the `report_schema_version` fields.
+If the content is not JSON, malformed JSON or the `report_schema_version` field is missing or empty, the entire report will be rejected.
-2. Verify that the `schema_name` is `base`.
-If any other value, the report is rejected.
-3. Lookup the schema definition file corresponding to `base.<schema_version>.schema.json`.
+2. Lookup the schema definition file corresponding to `base.<report_schema_version>.schema.json`.
 If the file is not found, the report is rejected.
-4. Validate the base report content against the base report schema.
+3. Validate the base report content against the base report schema.
 If the validation fails, the report is rejected.
-5. Determine if the `content_type` is JSON.
-If so, open the `content` as JSON and attempt to read both the `schema_name` and `schema_version` fields within `content`.
+4. Determine if the `content_type` is JSON.
+If so, open the `content` as JSON and attempt to read both the `content_schema_name` and `content_schema_version` fields within `content`.
 If the content is not JSON, malformed JSON or either of these fields are missing or empty, the entire report will be rejected.
-6. Lookup the schema definition file corresponding to `<schema_name>.<schema_version>.schema.json`.
+5. Lookup the schema definition file corresponding to `<content_schema_name>.<content_schema_version>.schema.json`.
 If the file is not found, the report is rejected.
-7. Validate the `content` of the report against the provided report schema.
+6. Validate the `content` of the report against the provided report schema.
 If the validation fails, the report is rejected.
-8. Report is accepted and recorded.
+7. Report is accepted and recorded.

 ## Scope of Validation
 Verifying that a particular stage and/or action is using an expected report schema is not part of the report validation.
 If extra report fields are provided they will not cause the validation to fail.
 Rather, those fields and their values will be recorded verbatim along with the rest of the report.